-Bakersfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Bakersfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bakersfield are a mix of both white- and blue-collar jobs.
 Overall, Bakersfield is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bakersfield who work in office and administrative support (12.68%), sales jobs (10.33%), and management occupations (8.22%).

-The percentage of adults in Bakersfield who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Bakersfield have a bachelor's degree or advanced degree.
+In terms of college education, Bakersfield is nearly on par with the US average for all cities of 21.84%: 20.86% of adults 25 and older in Bakersfield have a bachelor's degree or advanced degree.